 The values of the system variables are manipulated in the same manner as user defined variables.
 However, system variables cannot be deleted.

-The values of some system variables are updated at every controller clock tick.
+The values of IN, ENC, HS, ZP, CPOS, TIME, LTA, LTB, and MFLAG are updated at every controller clock tick.
 Since any value assigned to these variables will be overwritten immediately, they are considered read-only variables.

 IN[n]